ahgraber/AIMLbling-about/content/blog/ai-is-the-new-hotness/index.md

 > 500ml bottle of water for roughly 10-50 responses, depending on when and where it is deployed.
 These numbers may
 > increase for the newly-launched GPT-4 that reportedly has a substantially larger model size.[^thirsty]

-Microsoft shared in their 2024 sustainability report that they consumed over 8 million liters (over 2 million gallons) of water in 2023, but did not break consumption down by source.[^microsoft-2024-sust] Although "consumption" here does not "lose" water per se (the water re-enters the water cycle), the evaporation of water removes it from the local area, which has negative impacts on "high stress" areas effected by drought or extreme temperatures.
+Microsoft shared in their 2024 sustainability report that they consumed over 8 million megaliters (over 2 billion gallons) of water in 2023, but did not break consumption down by source.[^microsoft-2024-sust] Although "consumption" here does not "lose" water per se (the water re-enters the water cycle), the evaporation of water removes it from the local area, which has negative impacts on "high stress" areas effected by drought or extreme temperatures.